farley911/kraken/README.md

 ## Documentation

-The full documentation for the LaFerrari Admin template is located in the repo's [wiki](https://github.com/farley911/laferrari/wiki)
+The full documentation for the kraken Admin template is located in the repo's [wiki](https://github.com/farley911/kraken/wiki)

 ## Change Log

-The full change log is located in the repo's [wiki](https://github.com/farley911/laferrari/wiki/Change-Log)
+The full change log is located in the repo's [wiki](https://github.com/farley911/kraken/wiki/Change-Log)